35 Medical Trivia Questions Only Geniuses Will Get Right

 Black carbon is an air pollutant associated with respiratory and cardiovascular health problems, as well as climate change.
 In Western countries, vehicles are the main source, especially those with diesel engines.
 To minimize exposure, individuals can avoid walking near heavy traffic, while governments can pass regulations to improve air quality.

-Follow our healthy home checklist for ways to improve your indoor air quality.
+Follow our healthy home checklist for tips on how to improve your indoor air quality.

 Idiopathies are diseases of unknown origins.
 For example, you might be diagnosed with idiopathic hypersomnia if the causes for your excessive daytime sleepiness are unclear, or with idiopathic urticaria if you have recurring hives for no apparent reason.